silvermine/silvermine-info/coding-standards.md

    * Separate array references and arguments by a space following the comma.
    * Empty array and object declarations should not have a space in them (e.g. `[]` or `{}`)
-   * Multi-line array and object declarations should:
-      * *always* have a dangling comma for node.js codebases
+   * Multi-line array and object declarations should *always* have a dangling comma
-      * *never* have a dangling comma for browser-targetted JS codebases

 Examples: